jsnbly/milestone3/README.md

 - Once the user is logged in they will see a new jumbotron for the shop and they will see a list of their
 - Recipes in the data base here they can view, edit and delete their recipes from the database

+- Pagination
+- Pagination has been built in to search results so as not to load the full database of recipes, Pagination allows for seprate pages of results.

 - Nav Bar
 - Responsive Nav Bar that collapses when the site is viewed on small screen devices it is home to the search box
 - and navigation links to let the user view recipes, login/logout and access the shop.

 - Search Box
-- The user can search for any word, phrase or tag that might link to a recipe and will display the result when the
-- search button is pushed or no results found if there is nothing in the database.
+- The user can search for any word, phrase or tag that might link to a recipe and will display the result when the search button is pushed or no results found if there is nothing in the database.

 - Recipe Page
 - Lists all Recipes on the site, User can Click into individual recipes to see full instructions of how to prepare.

 - Shop Page
-- Generic Landing page for a pretend shop that the Site owner can fill with their own information regarding
-- Products for Sale.
+- Generic Landing page for a pretend shop that the Site owner can fill with their own information regarding Products for Sale.

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.